ryanoasis/vim-devicons/readme.md

 #### Manual
   *  copy all of the files into your `~/.vim` directory

+### Step 2

+Add the following to your .vimrc or .gvimrc:

 ##### Encoding **must** be set to UTF-8 for the glyphs to show
   ```vim
   set encoding=utf8